What Is Xerostomia?

 Drug-Induced Xerostomia

-• Temporal relationship with the start or adjustment of a medication
+• Temporal link to starting or adjusting a medication

 • Improvement with discontinuation or change of the drug